act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 7

-The two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context].
-They go to pages that use different layouts but have the same advertised key content thus fulfilling the same purpose.
+These two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context], and go to pages that use different layouts but have the same advertised key content.

 ```html
 <html lang="en">